 Are you looking to create content or start a business?

 If you answered yes to any one of these questions, then…

 Yes, you should absolutely start a website!

-Well, there are multiple reasons, let’s break this down into 2 different types of people:
+Well, there are multiple reasons.
+Let’s break this down into two different types of people:

 The Business Owner

-As a business owner, you are trying to sell some type of product or service to customers.
+As a business owner, you are trying to sell customers some type of product or service.